 Diversity Forum 2020

-The 2020 Diversity Forum will feature a keynote address by Robin DiAngelo, PhD, author of the widely acclaimed bestseller “White Fragility: Why It’s So Hard for White People to Talk About Racism.”
+The 2020 Diversity Forum will feature keynote addresses by Robin DiAngelo, PhD, author of “White Fragility: Why It’s So Hard for White People to Talk About Racism,” and Austin Channing Brown, author of “I’m Still Here: Black Dignity in a World Made for Whiteness.”

 When: Oct.
 27 & 28, 2020